marcelowds/Kmeans_OpenMP/README.md

 # Kmeans_OpenMP
-K-means algorithm implemented with OpenMP
+K-means algorithm implemented in C, paralelized with OpenMP

 How to generate random data to be clustered: